 If you do have a momentary lapse of judgement and light up a cigarette, try to stop smoking straight away, even if it means throwing away the rest of the packet.
 Take your mind off the situation by engaging in conversation, chewing gum or playing with a stress ball to keep your hands busy.
 It's important to remember that one mistake doesn't mean you have to start over again.
 Continue your stop smoking plan as before.

 Yes, stop smoking medication is easily accessible online if you're not able to obtain other smoking cessation methods first hand.
 121doc provides a medication called Champix, which can help you stop smoking in as short as 12 weeks.
-To find out more about this oral prescription treatment, visit the Champix product page at 121doc, where you can read more about the benefits of this medication or buy Champix online with same day delivery within London.
+To find out more about this oral prescription treatment, visit the Champix product page at 121doc, where you can read more about the benefits of this medication or buy Champix online with next day delivery.